pysat/pysatSpaceWeather/docs/installation.rst

 Installation
 ============

-The following instructions will allow you to install pysatModels.
+The following instructions will allow you to install pysatSpaceWeather.

 Prerequisites
 -------------